Graveflo/GraveSettings/docs/source/examples/preserving_references.rst

 .. note::

     The preserved reference object is simple but the a note about the ``ref`` attribute.
 It is not guaranteed that the ``ref`` attribute will follow any particular format, and so, we should not look at it directly or use it to make decisions without consulting the :py:class:`~grave_settings.formatter_settings.FormatterSpec`.
 In most cases the :py:class:`~grave_settings.formatter_settings.FormatterSpec` or :py:class:`~grave_settings.formatter_settings.FormatterContext` will expose methods that act as an abstraction layer.
 This is just an FYI that a formatter or file format may be set up to use a different :py:class:`~grave_settings.formatter_settings.FormatterSpec` then what you may be anticipating if you choose to look at the ``ref`` value directly.
+In fact the formatter built in :doc:`/examples/building_a_formatter` does not follow the default behavior.

 This way when the structure is deserialized ``foo`` and ``bar`` will be associated with the same list object as opposed to two separate lists with the same values.
 Note that this can be weird if you are deserializing :doc:`/examples/circular_references`